Master of Language Technologies

 Research-Oriented Master Program

-Yulun Du was a graduate student of Language Technologies Institute in the School of Computer Science at Carnegie Mellon University.
+Yulun Du is a graduate student of Language Technologies Institute in the School of Computer Science at Carnegie Mellon University.
 He is working in the Dialog Research Center under the supervisions of Dr. Maxine Eskenazi and Prof. Alan W. Black.

 He is broadly interested in research problems in intersection with Machine Learning and Natural Language Processing with a research goal to develop intelligent systems that can understand language and interact with human.